 Whether or not Bitcoin has intrinsic value will depend on people across the entire world.
 Although there are several major players, like mining pools in China that have a huge impact on Bitcoin, cryptocurrency is not owned or operated by any company, state or country.
 That’s why it’s messy and unfamiliar.
 It’s constantly generating a storm of conflicting news reports and editorials.

 What is Bitcoin, and what’s so good about it?

-The blockchain and how it works defines how Bitcoin works.
+Blockchain and how it works defines how Bitcoin works.
 It is a digital ledger that stores every single transaction.
-If I sell a pair of shoes to you for $10, that transaction can be engraved on the digital ledger that is immutable.
+If I sell a pair of shoes to you for $10, that transaction can be engraved on a digital ledger that is immutable.
 The ledger is not owned by a bank or any centralized database.
 It is decentralized, which means it is hosted by a network of computers across the world.
 Some of the computers belong to large groups and some of the computers belong to individuals.
-Transactions on the blockchain occur through and are recorded by addresses.
+Transactions on a blockchain occur through and are recorded by addresses.
 Each sender and recipient requires an address.